KristjanPikhof/Pi-Agent-Goal/docs/implementation.md

 - referenced source paths,
 - source document hash and compact brief.

 Path rules are intentionally strict.
-Relative paths must resolve inside the current workspace.
+Relative paths must first resolve inside the workspace, then both the workspace and import target are checked with `realpath`.
+Symlinks that escape the workspace are rejected for files and directories.
 Missing, unreadable, unsupported, binary, oversized, or out-of-workspace paths return clear errors.
 Imported docs are read-only inputs; the extension never edits the source files.

+Multiple imported docs are combined with deterministic dedupe.
+The first non-empty imported objective is used when creating a goal.
+Later imports into an existing goal merge source docs by path (new hash/brief wins for that path) and dedupe constraints and acceptance criteria.
+They do not rewrite the current objective.

 ## Model tool behavior